No matter what you feel about regulating products, it has been proven beyond a shadow of a doubt that lead paint is a hazardous substance.

 It is better to hire a lead-safe certified painter who understands the risks involved and knows how to keep you and your family safe.
 It is important to understand that lead paint can cause serious health complications, which will have a permanent effect on you or your loved ones.
-At the Nevada Painting Company, we simply do not believe that a DIY painting project is worth the risk, when dealing with lead paint.
+At The Painting Company, we simply do not believe that a DIY painting project is worth the risk, when dealing with lead paint.

 While a new coat will provide a barrier against disturbing lead paint, it is always there, lurking in the background.
 Anything that disturbs the paint underneath is putting everyone in your home at risk of exposure.
 The only sure solution is having the paint removed by professionals and decontaminating your home.

-Nevada Painting Company Solutions
+The Painting Company Solutions

-At the Nevada Painting Company, we provide the services of a foreman and project manager on every project.
+At The Painting Company, we provide the services of a foreman and project manager on every project.
 Additionally, all our painters receive extensive training, which includes knowing the risks of lead paint.
 If you want peace of mind that the health of your family is in good hands, we provide effective solutions for every painting project.